GrayHatter/Mazda-IVI-Knowledgebase/README.md

 ## Board
 i.MX6Q from freescale.

+### CPU
+It's an ARM 7 series rev10 chip.
+The board ID says it's a quad core, but the system seems to only bring up 2 cores...
+Software Float

 ### Radios
 Texas Instruments WiFi and bluetooth combo chip.
 Both share the same antenna, so when using BT, (the JCI software hammers the BT with a lot of noise assuming